benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The content of the `<socketType>` element specifies whether to use direct TLS, STARTTLS, or none of these.

 * `SSL`: Directly contact the TCP port using TLS.
+TLS version 1.2
+  {{!TLSv1.2=RFC5246}}
-TLS version 1.2 or higher SHOULD be used.
+  or higher SHOULD be used.
 Higher versions may be required based on security situation, server support, and client policy decisions.
-* `STARTTLS`: Contact the TCP port first using an unencrypted plain socket, then upgrade to TLS using the protocol-specific STARTTLS specification.
+* `STARTTLS`: Contact the TCP port first using an unencrypted plain socket, then upgrade to TLS using the protocol-specific STARTTLS specification
+  {{!STARTTLS=RFC2595}}.
 With this configuration, STARTTLS MUST be used and TLS MUST be used after the STARTTLS upgrade.
 If the upgrade to TLS fails for whatever reason, the client MUST disconnect and MUST NOT try to authenticate.
 This prevents downgrade attacks